Medicine Overview of Maxogest Tablet

 Edema, Abdominal bloating, Anxiety, Irritability, Depression, Muscle pain.

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Maxogest Tablet at a fixed time.
+Maxogest Tablet may be taken with or without food, but it is better to take it at a fixed time.

 In Depth Information on Maxogest Tablet